 7. Assorted Topics (Microsoft Azure, AWS, SQL, etc.)

+The objectives will be met by completing projects and assignments.

 Project Schedule:

-Each project is made to last for two weeks.
+Each project will last for two weeks.
 Projects can be done in teams up to 4 or individually.
 Note that actual data sets may change throughout the semester.

 The first two weeks will involve an analysis of House Prices: Advanced Regression Techniques.
 This is a live Kaggle knowledge competition with a bunch of relevant variables that impact a home’s final sale price.
 All basic data munging and linear modeling techniques can be used in this competition.